How small businesses can benefit from AI

 AI is made up of five key components:

-AI models, which are programs that apply algorithms (or automated instructions) to data, gather data, which may be publicly available, proprietarily owned, or licensed.
+AI models, programs that apply algorithms (or automated instructions), gather data, which may be public, proprietary, or licensed. - Information processing

 People can tailor their prompts to further refine the outputs.
 For instance, you can ask AI to use an empathetic tone or provide 10 options for a specific question.
 Providing more data or clarity can help the AI model generate responses that better suit individual needs in the future.